Why we get food cravings & how to stop them in their tracks

 Many people don’t drink enough, although we should be drinking 2-3 liters of liquids a day.
 Next time you feel hungry, drink a big glass of water first.
 Maybe you’re just thirsty.

 Often we snack out of boredom.
 We snack without even thinking about it, most of the time.
 Whether at work or watching TV – we snack to keep our mouths busy.
 It’s always handy to have some chewing gum or healthy snacks like cucumber or carrot sticks at hand.
-Our Crunchy Fruits are also a great way to satisfy your snack cravings in a health-conscious way.

 3. Protein-rich foods